gramener/gramex/gramex/apps/guide/formhandler/README.md

 ## FormHandler queryfunction

 To construct very complex queries that depend on the URL query parameters, use `queryfunction:` instead of `query:`.
-This can be any function that accepts `args` as a dict of lists, and returns a query string.
+This can be any expression that accepts `args` as a dict of lists, and returns a query string.
 The query string is processed like a [query:](#formhandler-query) statement.
 For example: